alexxandra-u/TextSuggestion/README.md

 ## Text Suggestion with web interface

+Generating the end of the phrase based on the beginning.
-Check the min files in reflex_project folder
+Main files are located in /reflex_project folder

+Interface:
 ![image](https://github.com/user-attachments/assets/68e9ca17-456b-43b6-8457-b7cfe8169299)